tur-ium/Ripple-and-privacy/README.md

 # TODO / Suggestions
 1. Understand cause of discrepancies.
 Verify the results are true
-2. Calculate on the same period as DiLuzio
-3. Calculate uncicity using 2,3,4,5 points
+2. Calculate unicity using 2,3,4,5 points